mindsensors/PiStorms/CONTRIBUTING.md

 ## Details
 Lets walk through what setup.sh does from start to finish, and what happens at boot time.
 We will also cover every relevant directory on the system.

 `MSDriver.sh`, `MSBrowser.sh`, and `MSWeb.sh` will run at boot time.
-MSDriver handles shutting down the system
+MSDriver handles shutting down the system when GO is held.

+The PiStorms has firmware which controls the motor and sensor ports, and which gets input from the touch part of the touchscreen.
+The Raspberry Pi sends commands over I2C to the PiStorms to tell it what to do.
+The screen itself communicates via SPI.
+This means that the screen might work, but you won't be able to tap anything because you can't get touchscreen values from the PiStorms if I2C is broken.
+The opposite is, therefore, true, too.
+The screen will not work if SPI is broken, but you could still move motors, etc. if I2C is still functioning.

 ## Design improvement suggestions
 - There are a number of things I would like to better organize or clean up, but most would be difficult due to the requirement of supporting previous systems.
 Backwards compatibility is the issue.